TrystanLea/blog/pages/en/thoughtexperiment.md

 To reach the higher levels of performance a number of high temperature manufacturing processes would be required such as glass manufacture, lime production, iron and steel production for an efficient biomass stove, perhaps even some natural rubber production for air-tight seals.
 We might assume that passive stack ventilation would be used at this stage rather than active ventilation, so as not to add the requirement for electricity and more advanced technical developments such as motors, pumps & heat exchangers.

+Land use dedicated for relatively intensive production is now roughly 41% for food, 12% for space heating, 10% for home construction, a total of 63%.

-Our householders have now a relatively comfortable lifestyle, a warm house, food to eat and plenty of wild nature to explore.
+Our householders have now a relatively comfortable lifestyle, a warm house, food to eat and wild nature to explore.
 There is also a small glass producer, lime kiln, biomass powered iron furnace and iron works.

 **Biodiversity?**